evolvingstuff/vdw2/content/posts/one-in-five-people-with-long-covid-can-no-longer-work-doctors-in-this-case.md

 ---

-#### VitaminDwiki - &lt;a href=&quot;/posts/long-covid-is-now-the-biggest-covid-concern-many-studies&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Long-COVID is now the biggest COVID concern - many studies&quot;&gt;Long-COVID is now the biggest COVID concern - many studies&lt;/a&gt;
+#### VitaminDWiki - &lt;a href=&quot;/posts/long-covid-is-now-the-biggest-covid-concern-many-studies&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Long-COVID is now the biggest COVID concern - many studies&quot;&gt;Long-COVID is now the biggest COVID concern - many studies&lt;/a&gt;

  **that page was started Oct 2022**